 1. Keep calm and carry on

+One of the most proven strategies for volatile markets is staying callm.
 Significant drops in stock value can trigger panic—and fear-based selling to limit losses is the wrong move.
 Here’s why: frequently these market selloffs are followed by broad market rallies.
 As long as you are making sound investment choices, patience and the ability to tolerate paper losses will earn you more in the long run.

 2. Be realistic: Don’t try to time the market